CSE370HCI/react-starter-tutorial/part3.md

 Let's break this apart.
 On the left side we see a Palette.
 These contain all the different types of inputs, text, views, layouts etc. Right now, we're defaulted with a TextView.
 Let's start with that and go from there.

 Below the Pallete we see a "Component Tree", this shows us what's in our current Activity.
-Like I said, we have a TextView inside a "ConstraintLayout".
-ConstraintLayout is a new layout from Google that allows all elements to be constrained in the view somewhat relative to their surroundings.
+We have a `TextView` inside a `ConstraintLayout`.
+The ConstraintLayout is a new layout from Google that allows all elements to be constrained in the view somewhat relative to their surroundings.

 ## XML view
 Now let's switch to the XML view by clicking the "Text" button in the bottom toolbar.